-The clerk is authorized and directed under the supervision of the Court to make a determination as to whether a person is qualified, unqualified, exempt, or to be excused from jury service.
-Such determination shall be made solely on the basis of information furnished on the juror qualification form and other competent evidence.
+The clerk is authorized and directed under the supervision of the Court to decide whether a person is qualified, disqualified, exempt, or to be excused from jury service.
+Such determination shall be made solely based on information furnished on the juror qualification form and other competent evidence.
 The clerk will enter such determination in the space provided on the jurors' qualification form and/or in the JMS database.